-Six Steps These Six Steps are also available in Nederlands, Deutsch, Español, Dansk, Hebrew (PDF), Italiano, Portugues, Suomi and Japanese.
-Most people find it easier to learn focusing through individual instruction than through simply reading about it.
-The actual process of focusing, experienced from the inside, is fluid and open, allowing great room for individual differences and ways of working.
+These six steps are also available in Nederlands, Deutsch, Español, Dansk, Hebrew (PDF), Italiano, Portugues, Suomi and Japanese.
+Most people find it easier to learn Focusing through individual instruction than through simply reading about it.
+The actual process of Focusing, experienced from the inside, is fluid and open, allowing great room for individual differences and ways of working.
 Yet to introduce the concepts and flavor of the technique, some structure can be useful.
 We offer one approach here: six steps.
-Although these steps may provide a window into focusing, it is important to remember that they are not THE six steps.
+Although these steps may provide a window into Focusing, it is important to remember that they are not THE six steps.
 Focusing has no rigid, fixed agenda for the inner world; many focusing sessions bear little resemblance to the mechanical process that we define here.
 Still, every Focusing Trainer is deeply familiar with these six steps, and uses them as needed throughout a focusing session.
 And many people have had success getting in touch with the heart of the process just by following these simple instructions.

-Phone Sessions If you are interested in learning Focusing from a Certified Focusing Professional, we offer phone training sessions.
+If you are interested in learning Focusing from a Certified Focusing Professional, we offer phone training sessions.
 These sessions are customized to help each person individually.
-One or several phone sessions will give you a beginning taste for Focusing.
+One or several phone sessions will give you a beginning taste of Focusing.

-Proficiency as Focusing Partner The “Proficiency as Focusing Partner” (PFP) recognition is a first goal for people who experience Focusing as something they would like to learn more about, to continue/be involved with, and who want to have a solid experience of partnership exchange and personal Focusing process.
-With the skills developed in this training you will gain confidence, experience and knowledge about safe, supportive and competent Focusing Partnership.
+The “Proficiency as Focusing Partner” (PFP) recognition is a first goal for people who experience Focusing as something they would like to learn more about, to continue/be involved with, and who want to have a solid experience of partnership exchange and personal Focusing process.
+With the skills developed in this training you will gain confidence, experience, and knowledge about safe, supportive, and competent Focusing Partnership.

-Workshops Workshops listed on this page are offered by The Focusing Institute.
-For other workshops led by Focusing Institute-certified trainers, and for Changes groups, see the Bulletin Board Page.
-The Focusing Institute workshops are usually taught in or near the New York City area.
+Workshops listed on this page are offered by The International Focusing Institute.
+For other workshops led by Institute-certified trainers, and for Changes Groups, see the Bulletin Board.
+The International Focusing Institute workshops are usually taught in or near the New York City area.
 Most workshops are limited to twelve participants and all are experiential.
 We can help with accommodation and transportation arrangements.
 CEC credits are available.
-After you have taken a Level I Focusing Workshop, you can have a focusing partner.
+After you have taken a Level I Focusing Workshop, you can have a Focusing partner.

-Recommended books We recommend the following books which discuss, develop, cite or have integrated FOCUSING in some way.
-Most of them are available through Amazon Bookstore.
+We recommend the following books which discuss, develop, cite, or have integrated Focusing in some way.
+Most of them are available from Amazon.

-The Focusing Institute (TFI) and Lesley University, Cambridge, MA, USA
+The International Focusing Institute (TIFI) and Lesley University, Cambridge, MA, USA

 Notre Dame de Namur University, Belmont, CA, USA